andyreagan/labMT-simple/docs/_build/html/_sources/getting-started.txt

 Running tests
 -------------

-Tests are based on nose2, `pip install nose2`, and can be run by executing
+Tests are based on nose2, `pip install nose2`, and can be run inside the by executing

 ```bash
 nose2